winqus/RobDroneGo/docs/US/ID-1050/README.md

-# ID1160 - As a Campus manager, I intend to list Building Floors served by Elevator
+# ID1050 - As a Campus manager, I intend to create a Building indicating [...]

 ## Description
-Create component that shows floors served by elevator.

-Route: /campus/floor/served-by-elevator
+Implement Angular component for creating a building.
+It should form with input fields and submit button (check login/signup forms for examples).

+Utilize the Building Service to makerequest to node API with appropriate route.

+Route is: /campus/building/create

+Route can be accessed by authorized and by campus manager role.

 ## Acceptance Criteria
-* Can display a list of floors served by elevator.
 * Approved & merged into develop branch through a PR.

 ## Questions from the forum